AnaLinsDev/cash-flow-api/README.md

 - Debugging with Visual Studio
 - API documentation with Swagger
 - Implement dependency injection
+- How to use the MigraDoc to create and style a PDF report
+- How to use the ClosedXML to create and style an Excel report

 ## Next Steps

-- Add reports (Excel and PDF)
-- Implement unit tests
+- Implement tests
 - Add authentication
 - Add authorization for specific endpoints